fidelepalouki/google_cloud_architect/2_Essential_Cloud_Infrastructure__Foundation.md

 ### Lab

-- Idempotent: writtend to handle a seconde startup properly
+- Idempotent: written to handle a second startup properly
 - SSH(Secure Shell) vs RDP(Remote Desktop Protocol)

 Information about unused and used memory and swap space on the custom VM